Make the most of IT

 Dragon is a speech-to-text software.
 It recognises your speech and types for you.
 You could use speech-to-text software if you find putting ideas into writing difficult, your typing speed is slow or you find typing difficult.
 Produce your written assignments quickly and confidently and let Dragon tackle spelling.

 Do you find your notes don't capture all the information from your lecture?
 Many students use lecture recordings for full and accurate lecture notes which better support their assignments and revision.
-Sonocent Audio Notetaker combines your lecture recording with presentation slides and your own notes and pictures.
+Glean combines your lecture recording with presentation slides and your own notes and pictures.

 Read&Write Gold